bknow93/project-coffee/README.md

 # project-coffee
-Tells you where to find the best and cheapest cups of coffee in your area
+Tells you where to find the best and cheapest cups of coffee in your area.